TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 * ❷ When searching with chart data selected, the search is performed only in the selected point in time.
 * ❸ Click **Save CSV** to save all data in the selected point in time.

 ## Appendix 1.
-Guide for Database Instance Migration for Hypervisor Maintenance
+Guide for DB instance Migration for Hypervisor Maintenance

 NHN Cloud updates hypervisor software on a regular basis to enhance security and stability of its infrastructure services.
 Instances that are running on a target hypervisor for maintenance must be migrated to a hypervisor which is completed with maintenance.

-Migration of database instance can start on a NHN Cloud console.
+Migration of DB instance can start on a NHN Cloud console.
-Depending on database configuration, select a particular instance to migrate it as well, if its relevant database instance (e.g. slave instance) is also the target of maintenance.
+Depending on database configuration, select a particular instance to migrate it as well, if its relevant DB instance (e.g. slave instance) is also the target of maintenance.
 Follow the guide as below, to use the migration service on console.
-Go to the project in which a database instance for maintenance is located.
+Go to the project in which a DB instance for maintenance is located.

-### 1. Check database instances which are the maintenance targets.
+### 1. Check DB instances which are the maintenance targets.

 Those with the migration button next to name are the maintenance targets.